July was a massive month of running.

 I found as soon as I got into a rhythm there would be another turn.

-The run I was most impressed on how I performed was the 8km Stawell Toyota Handicap.
+The run I was most impressed with how I performed was the 8km Stawell Toyota Handicap.
 I had run 24km the day prior, so I had heavy tired legs.

 The time difference between me and Jess ended up being only 19 seconds.
 Not much at all in the end.